jakobhuerner/jakobhuerner.github.io/_pages/contact.md

 My published content on this website is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International ([CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)).

 Feel free to reuse my work considering this license.
 If you want to reuse it commercially, please contact me via email!

+## Reference

+This website is realised with [Github Pages](https://pages.github.com/), using the theme [amitmerchant1990/reverie](https://github.com/amitmerchant1990/reverie).